Jewish bomb-threat suspect's mom wants to "apologize for his actions"

 She said his kindergarten teachers also noticed he was smart, but reported that he couldn't sit still and was unlike any child they had encountered before.

-His mother said "there were strong signs of autism" and decided to homeschool him.
+His mother said "there were strong signs of autism" and decided to homeschool Kadar.

 For the next 14 years, he stayed home.
 He never went to elementary school or high school, didn't have any friends and hardly left his apartment.
 At age 18, he was exempted from compulsory army duty.